Numenius americanus americanus

 Documentation: Specimen: UNSM ZM6609, 20 Jun 1901 Indian Creek, Sioux Co.

-Taxonomy: Treated as monotypic by Gill and Donsker (2017) and Pyle (2008), based on Dugger & Dugger (2002).
-Two poorly-defined subspecies, parvus of southwest Canada to California and americanus of the western United States, are recognized by some authorities (Clements et al 2016).
+Taxonomy: Treated as monotypic by Gill and Donsker (2017) and Pyle (2008), based on Dugger and Dugger (2020).
+Two poorly defined subspecies, parvus of southwest Canada to California and americanus of the western United States, are recognized by some authorities (Clements et al 2016).

 Nebraska birds are intergrades if the subspecies are recognized, given the ranges outlined by AOU (1957).

-Arrival is relatively early, generally by the last week of Mar, with a peak in Apr.
-A bird (Bailey) outfitted with a satellite transmitter in Garden County, Nebraska left her northeast Mexico winter location 8 Apr 2010, arrived in Garden Co 9 Apr, and settled in 11 miles northeast of her previous year’s nesting site; in 2011 Bailey left northeast Mexico 29 Mar and arrived in the western Sandhills 1 Apr (NGPC, unpublished data).
+Arrival is relatively early, generally by the first week of Mar, with a peak in Apr.
+A bird named “Bailey”, outfitted with a satellite transmitter in Garden County, Nebraska, left her northeast Mexico winter location 8 Apr 2010, arrived in Garden Co 9 Apr, and settled in 11 miles northeast of her previous year’s nesting site; in 2011 Bailey left northeast Mexico 29 Mar and arrived in the western Sandhills 1 Apr (NGPC, unpublished data).

 Easterly records are few, even in the Rainwater Basin.
 One in Fillmore Co 27 Apr 2003 was the first record for the eastern Rainwater Basin for 50 years; but in the following years, 2004-2013, there were no fewer than 12 eastern records 30 Mar-27 Apr, most of these cited by Jorgensen (2012).
-There are three easterly records away from the Rainwater Basin, all in 2013: Sarpy Co 13 Apr, one photographed at Jack Sinn WMA, Lancaster Co 15 Apr, and two birds likely this species near Talmage, Otoe Co 27 Apr.
-An older report was of one downed in a snowstorm in Albion 26 Mar 1983 (Wayne Mollhoff, pers. comm.).
+There are four easterly records away from the Rainwater Basin, three in 2013: Sarpy Co 13 Apr, one photographed at Jack Sinn WMA, Lancaster Co 15 Apr, and two birds likely this species near Talmage, Otoe Co 27 Apr.
+The fourth was of one at Lakes North and Babcock, Platte Co 15 Apr 2022.
+An older report was of one downed in a snowstorm in Albion 26 Mar 1983 (Wayne Mollhoff, personal communication).

 - High counts: 30+ at North Platte, Lincoln Co 1 Apr 2003, 26 at Lake Ogallala, Keith Co 2 May 1998, 25 around North Platte 15 Apr 2014, and 23 at Lake McConaughy 20 Apr 2013.

-Summer: The Long-billed Curlew’s historical breeding range formerly included all of Nebraska (Ducey 2000), extending as far east as Illinois, but had decreased markedly by 1900 (Dugger and Dugger 2002).
-Cary (1900) noted that the Long-billed Curlew was “formerly common but is now quite rare” in Antelope Co in Nebraska.
-By the early 1900s Long-billed Curlew was restricted to western Nebraska as “a common breeder locally from Cherry County westward” (Bruner et al. 1904).
+Summer: The Long-billed Curlew’s historical breeding range formerly included all of Nebraska (Ducey 2000), extending as far east as Illinois, but had decreased markedly by 1900 (Dugger and Dugger 2020).
+A few old nesting records exist from eastern Nebraska; adults and young were in Platte Co on the Stephen Long Expedition 8 Jun 1820 (James 1972, Mollhoff 2022), Cary (1900) noted that the Long-billed Curlew was “formerly common but is now quite rare” in Antelope Co in Nebraska, and a nest with eggs was collected in Pierce Co May 1887 (Spink, in Mollhoff 2022).
+By the early 1900s Long-billed Curlew was restricted to western Nebraska as “a common breeder locally from Cherry County westward” (Bruner et al 1904).
 The breeding range has remained relatively stable since.
 Long-billed Curlews became less common in the east and south of the Sandhills as the prairies were converted to agriculture; the species has not summered in the Keystone Lake, Keith Co area since irrigators were installed in the 1990s (Brown et al 2012).
 Since 1925, there have been fewer than 20 reports east of the Sandhills and south of the Platte River.

 Nebraska’s breeding population has been estimated at 23,909 individuals (95% CI: 20,810—27,471; Gregory et al 2011).
 Breeding densities are highest in the western Sandhills, primarily the “lake country” that includes southern Sheridan, northern Garden, western Cherry, Arthur, and Grant Cos (Gregory et al 2011, Rosche 1982).
 It also breeds commonly on the Ogallala National Grasslands in Sioux Co (Rosche 1982).

 Although the Nebraska Sandhills appear to be a major stronghold for the species (Gregory et al 2011), declines in Nebraska are apparently ongoing.
-BBS trend analysis (Sauer et al 2017) shows Long-billed Curlews declining -3.04% (95% C.I.; -5.77 to -0.23) annually in the state.
+BBS trend analysis for 1966-2019 (Sauer et al 2020) shows Long-billed Curlews declining -3.50% (95% C.I.; -6.48 to -0.63) annually in the state.
 A recent study in the western Sandhills 2008-2010 showed nest success was about 30% and negatively associated with the presence of tall vegetation near the nest site (Gregory et al 2011).
 The same study also showed chick survival from hatching to fledging was only 4% (n = 28; Gregory 2011).

 The few breeding season reports from the southern Panhandle are of a pair west of Long Canyon in Banner Co 3 May 1997, 14 in the same general area and courting 8 Apr 2000, one calling in suitable breeding habitat in southern Kimball Co 9 May 1998, and a pair in northern Cheyenne Co that raised chicks in 2007 and 2008.